DD2480-Group17/assignment4/README.md

 * What are your main take-aways from this project?
 What did you learn?

 Learning how to contribute to an open-source project, and navigate through code that is not fully documented.

+### Interaction with Terasology community

+We had a great experience interacting with the Terasology community!
+We joined their Discord server, which was very active with development discussions.
+We told them we were interested in working with their project and got a few tips and hints to get started.
+At one point I came upon an implementation detail which I did not understand why it was implemented the way it was.
+Within minutes, I had two different people trying to help me out, one of which was the one who half a year earlier had created the issue I was currently working on.